 Overall, FranXX is a mess which was over hyped and tried it's best to stay relevant by throwing in useless storylines all of which were riddled by plot holes and Deus ex machinas which were unconnected and not to mention completely unrelated events and random crap here and there (from teenage drama to Star Wars to Power Rangers?
 MASAKA???), to remain positive, towards the end, I only ever found the two caretakers Hachi and Nana (especially Nana) interesting and likeable since they had an aura of mystery and the 30 seconds they appeared in their few episodes were all great.
 Miku and Goro too were characters I pretty much liked but weren't explored well since they were thrown aside for Hiro and Zero Two unfortunately.
 If the show had good direction, I'm sure it would have turned out to be one of my favourite anime of all time and for many other disillusioned fans-turned-critics as well.
 FranXX sadly will always serve as a reminder to how one big mistake in the form of bad directing can jeopardize the whole premise of a show.

 Special thanks to TheCobraSlayer for proof-reading the review.

-Then there’s Darling in the Franxx, a shoddily written clusterfuck of a mecha series that sets out to address Japan’s declining birthrate.
-Yet when it does address the issue of birthrate, it only manages to conjure the most asinine, idiotic, and downright offensive answers possible.
+Then there’s Darling in the Franxx, a shoddily written clusterfuck of a mecha series that attempts to inform it's audience about Japan’s declining birthrate.
+Yet when it does address the issue of birthrate, it only manages to conjure the most asinine, idiotic, and offensive answers possible.
 While it’s animation, storyboarding, and fight choreography are exceptional for at least half of the show, it’s writing fails on every conceivable level.
-Beginning as a subpar and predictable character-driven story with a vague setting, it gradually fell into incoherence and the lack of information was a trick used to mask nonsensical lore.
+Beginning as a subpar and predictable character-driven drama with a vague sci-fi setting, it gradually fell into incoherence and the lack of information was a trick used to mask the nonsensical lore.

 Part 1: [Hiro & Zero Two]